Spilnota Detector Media

 Google Trends graph.
 The numbers show the popularity of a search term relative to the peak on the graph for a given region and time period.
 100 is the peak of the term's popularity.
 50 means the term is half as popular.
 0 signifies that there was not enough data available for the term.
 The graph of the popularity of the term "historical justice" in Russia shows a drastic increase in 2014-2015 and a smaller one in 2022-2023.

-Similarly, the undeclared military intervention in Crimea and the subsequent blatant annexation of the Ukrainian peninsula were initially commented on by Russian political elites as the “restoration of historical justice.”
+But the very undeclaredmilitary intervention in Crimea and the subsequent blatant annexation of the Ukrainian peninsula were initially commented on by Russian political elites as the “restoration of historical justice.”
 Putin also mentioned this in his so-called “Crimea speech” on March 18, 2014, during his address to the Federal Assembly (the bicameral body of the Russian parliament), calling for a vote in favor of the annexation.

 However, the people could not reconcile to this outrageous historical injustice.
 All these years, citizens and many public figures came back to this issue, saying that Crimea is historically Russian land and Sevastopol is a Russian city,” Putin said, justifying the violation of international law and the first annexation in Europe since World War II.